- 1 What is No-Fault?

 - Transportation to doctors (taxi, bus or mileage)

-- Lost wages or lost income (80% of your lost gross wages is paid by No-Fault and additional lost wages is paid by New York State Disability.
-A NYS Disability form must be given to your employer within 20 days of your accident)
+- Lost wages or lost income (80% of your lost gross wages is paid by No-Fault less lost wages paid by New York State Disability.
+A NYS Disability form must be given to your employer within 30 days of your accident)

 - $2,000 death benefit in the event someone is killed in a car accident.